 One of the great things about social media is the exposure to a wide variety of truck camper rigs that have either been built or are in the process of being built.
 One that we recently came across is a rig built by Justice Peru who goes by the name tinyhometoyhauler on Instagram.
 His rig, consisting of a Ford F-450 and a Livin Lite Camplite 6.8, is one of the best we’ve seen.
-Like another rig we recently featured on Truck Camper Adventure, his Ford F-450 has been converted from dual rear wheels to single rear wheels and has been outfitted with size-41 mud-terrain tires, the same size found on the EarthRoamer.
+Like another rig we recently featured on Truck Camper Adventure, his Ford F-450 has been converted from dual rear wheels to size-41 super singles, the same size found on the EarthRoamer.
 This truck camper rig is all the proof you need that you don’t need to spend $500,000 to build a great looking rig.
 To learn more about his rig, Justice was kind of enough to answer a few questions.

 Justice: So when I first brought this idea of a truck camper to my wife, she instantly dismissed it.
 About a week into trying to sell her on the idea she came back with a list of demands.
 It had to have an actual wet-bath, a north-south bed, short enough to keep our truck tailgate, and no wood!
 After searching high and low I delivered, but then had to find one available.
 We ended up having to travel from Florida to Texas just to secure one with everything on her wish list.
 Plus it matched our truck paint color and was also aluminum like our truck.

 It’s too bad that Livin Lite went out of business.
 They made a terrific truck camper.
 What features do you like best about the Camplite 6.8?
 What it the styling or was it the camper’s all-aluminum construction?